monsterkrampe/crystal/docs/generator.md

 [ 1e22cceb-c5e4-4562-9afe-aef07ad1eaf4]
 ```

-The script wont care if you write `include = true` since if it sees the uuid it will always take it as long as `include = false` is not written.
+The script won't care if you write `include = true` since if it sees the uuid it will always take it as long as `include = false` is not written.
 The script will not work if anything is misspelled, although the part which gets `include = false` doesn't care if it gets an extra space or not.

 **NOTE:**